bpftrace/bpftrace/docs/developers.md

 We want to avoid `fix formatting` commits.
 Instead every commit should be formatted correctly.

+## Merging pull requests

+Please squash + rebase all pull requests (with no merge commit).
+In other words, there should be one commit in master per pull request.
+This makes generating changelogs both trivial and precise with the least amount of noise.

+The exception to this is PRs with complicated changes.
+If this is the case and the commits are well structured, a rebase + merge (no merge commit) is acceptable.
+The rule of thumb is the commit titles should make sense in a changelog.

 ## Changelog

 The changelog is for end users.
 It should provide them with a quick summary of